zkemail/docusaurus/docs/audits.md

 # Audits

-### 2024 zk-regex and zksync update by Matter Labs
+### 2024 zk-regex and ZKsync update by Matter Labs

-We are currently completing an audit of our zk-regex rewrite and our Solidity zksync deployments.
-Expected end date is mid October.
+The zk-regex rewrite and Solidity ZKsync deployments underwent an audit by Matter Labs in October 2024.
+You can view the full audit report [here](/files/matterlabs-zkemail-audit-report.pdf).

 ### 2024 Ether Email Auth Audit by Zellic